-All three black bass species spawn and rear in the spring and summer (Moyle 20002).
+All three black bass species spawn and rear in the spring and summer (Moyle 2002).
 The males construct and guard nest depressions.
 In streams, nesting and reproduction can be disrupted by flow reductions that lead to nest dewatering or elevated flows that wash embryos and fry out of nests or lower water temperatures excessively (Graham and Orth 1986; Lukas and Orth 1995).
-Because the largemouth bass life cycle upstream of the Delta is generally not directly affected by the mainstem rivers upstream of the Delta, changes in the Sacramento, Feather and American River flows related to the project are expected to have minimal effects of the largemouth bass population.
-Smallmouth and spotted bass may make more use of the mainstem rivers upstream of the Delta, but smallmouth in particular are more often found in somewhat higher elevation and smaller rivers and streams (Moyle 2002).
-All three black bass species are highly adaptable, as evidenced by their rapid colonization of habitats throughout California, so it is highly unlikely that the relatively small differences in flow between Alternatives 1-3 and the NAA (Table 11ST-1 through Table 11ST-5) would have more than minimal effects on the black bass populations of the rivers upstream of the Delta.
+Prior to damming of the in the Central Valley rivers for flood and agricultural storage, the annual hydrologic cycle included much more variability, with higher winter, spring, and early summer flow and lower late summer and fall flow (Reclamation 2019).
+These conditions are believed to have favored native fish.
+The reduction of this natural variability by dams and their associated water project operations are believed to have contributed to the decline of the native fish because they contributed to the invasion of exotic species such as the black basses, which outcompete the native species under more stable flow conditions (Brown and Moyle 2005).
+The Sites Project, by diverting Sacramento River water during winter and spring (to storage in Shasta and Sites Reservoirs) and releasing more water in the summer and fall (Table 11-44 through Table 11-47), potentially furthers the reduction in seasonal variability of flow that has favored exotic species such as the black basses.
+Similar effects on seasonal flow are evident in the results for the Feather River (11-48).
+However, the reductions in seasonal flow variability expected under Alternatives 1, 2 and 3 are not expected to be large enough to affect these species.

 Feather River

+Operation of Sites Reservoir has the potential to change water temperatures in the Feather River that could affect the life stages of black basses present.
+As described in Appendix 11B, the two methods used to analyze temperature-related effects to black basses, using largemouth bass to represent all black basses due to similar life cycles and biological requirements, were: (1) Physical Model Output Characterization; and (2) Water Temperature Index Value/Range Exceedance Analysis.
+More details on these methods are provided in Appendix 11B.

-11B-3Visual observation of exceedance plots and differences in modeled mean monthly temperatures by water year type between alternatives and the NAA in the Feather River HFC at Gridley Bridge and at the mouth indicates that water temperatures would be predominantly similar among alternatives during the spawning period of presence of each life stage of largemouth bass (Appendix 6C, River Temperature Modeling (HEC5Q and Reclamation Temperature Model), Tables 6C-18-1a to 6C-18-4c, Tables 6C-19-1a to 6C-19-4c; Figures 6C-18-1 to 6C-18-18, Figures 6C-19-1 to 6C-19-18).
-At both locations, mean monthly water temperatures for all months within all water year types under Alt 1A and Alt 1B were within ±1°F of the NAA.
-Water temperature modeling results for Alt 2 and Alt 3 were similar to those of Alt 1 at all locations. .
+The Sites Authority evaluated water temperature model outputs during the period of presence and in the locations of each life stage of largemouth bass in the Feather River (see Appendix 11B, Table 11B-3 for timing and locations).
+Visual observation of exceedance plots and differences in modeled mean monthly temperatures by water year type between Alternatives 1, 2, and 3 and the NAA in the Feather River HFC at Gridley Bridge and at the mouth indicates that water temperatures would be predominantly similar among Alternatives 1, 2, and 3 during the spawning period of presence of each life stage of largemouth bass (Appendix 6C, Tables 6C-18-1a to 6C-18-4c, Tables 6C-19-1a to 6C-19-4c; Figures 6C-18-1 to 6C-18-18, Figures 6C-19-1 to 6C-19-18).
+At both locations, mean monthly water temperatures for all months in all water year types under Alternatives 1A and 1B were within 1°F of the NAA.
+Water temperature modeling results for Alternatives 2 and 3 were similar to those of Alternative 1 at all locations.
+These results suggest that temperature-related effects to black bass in the Feather River would be negligible.